 Difficulties in finding or adjusting to a new home

 The median apartment size in Singapore has been estimated to have fallen to 743 square feet in 2016, from 1195 square feet in 2009.
 This coupling of reduced home sizes and increasing prices could mean that even with an en bloc windfall, homeowners might not be able to buy a similar-sized home in an area that they would like.
 They may have to settle for smaller sized units, especially if they want to continue living in the same area or in neighbouring areas (which are likely to be prime areas).

 In addition, for some folks, such as the elderly, certain individuals with disabilities, or any other people who need to live structured lives, the change of surroundings that accompanies a new home can be distressing.

 If you’ve recently refinanced your home loan in the past two or three years, selling your property before the lock-in period has elapsed will cause you to face a penalty of 1.5% your outstanding loan.
 For instance, if you’ve refinanced to a S$600,000 loan, you’ll need to pay a S$8,250 penalty.

 Property owners who are renting out may also have to terminate the leases with their tenants prematurely.
 In these cases, they would have to compensate their tenants for the eviction.

 Will the frenzy continue?

-In 2017 alone, there were 26 successful en bloc deals that collectively totalled at S$8.6 billion, the highest number of transactions since 2007.
+In 2017, there were 26 successful en bloc deals that collectively totalled S$8.6 billion, the highest number of transactions since 2007.
 In 2018, the number of successful transactions rose to 35, with a collective value of over S$10 billion.